almostNow/wei/macs/README.md

 Creates the file *macs_with_corp_name.csv* as output

 ### NOTES
-I have to use some of the commands listed in *setup.sh* to convert macs.csv and oui.csv to be linux friendly.
+I had to use some of the commands listed in *setup.sh* to convert macs.csv and oui.csv to be linux friendly.

 ### Extra